Lietuvių laikraštis: History

-One issue cost 15 kopeks and the annual subscription was 5 rubles.
+One issue cost 15 kopeks and the annual subscription cost 5 rubles.
 The official editor of the newspaper was K. Narutavičius (first three issues) and later its publisher Smilga.
 However, the actual editor from January 1905 was Karolis Račkauskas-Vairas who was paid a monthly salary of 60 rubles.
 The newspaper had two nameplates.
 The original nameplate featuring Grand Duke Vytautas the Great riding a white horse was not allowed by the Tsarist censors; the Grand Duke was replaced by an oak tree.
 After the October Manifesto, the newspaper no longer needed approval from the censors and the original nameplate was used.
 The main censor the newspaper's content was Eduards Volters.